top of page

 1. The traditional site of this miracle is at Tabgha, located on the northwestern side of the Sea of Galilee.

-2. However, we believe this miracle most likely took place on the eastern side of the Sea of Galilee, a short distance south of Bethsaida.
+2. However, this miracle most likely occurred on the eastern side of the Sea of Galilee, a short distance south of Bethsaida.

 4. The large population area was from Tiberias to Capernaum (the northwestern side).
 The deserted area was on the northeastern and eastern sides of the sea.